AmitShtober/UChat/README.md

 #What's next?
 Well, this is only the alpha version (0.1).
-Before it will become stable, I'm planning to add UTests to both the server and the client.
+Before it will become stable, I'm planning to add UTests to both server and the client.
 From the feature prespective:

-1. adding the option to delete or rename room
+1. Adding the option to delete or rename room
-2. adding control panel for managment
+2. Adding control panel for managment
-3. adding logs (maybe use elasticsearch or splunk)
+3. Adding logs (maybe use elasticsearch or splunk)

 #Contribute
 Well, I would love that.
 Just ask to pull request and I will review your code.